m-clement/ProgrammingCR/Objective5/README.md

 - bootstrap is a predefined web framework that helps us get started quickly
 - it also provides guardrails to prevent us against bad practices

+- Java, as a web server, requires that Java and a web server be installed.
+The web server itself must also run java.
+Apache HTTPD does not suffice here.
+We need something like Apache Tomcat, a true java web server.

 ## Assignement findings

 * tbd